Crimson Quill’s Appraisal #208

 The premise offers up plentiful opportunities for icky grue and, while The Thaw is by no means an all out splatter fest, it does feature plenty of moments to have you scratching like a flea-bitten mutt on a hot long summer afternoon.
 The bugs breed through laying eggs within their host and we are offered gruesome glimpses of them making themselves very much at home and scurrying about via a network of open sores and painful looking abrasions.

-Once large enough in numbers we are treated to the sight of them making short work of a quarantined polar bear’s cadaver and CGI, which I would ordinarily find takes away from the believability in films such as this, is rather well implemented and never over-used.
-To add the infected icing to the cake there is a suitably grisly home-made amputation which opts for practical effects and Don Besse handles the FX with aplomb.
+Once large enough in numbers we are treated to the sight of them making short work of a quarantined polar bear’s cadaver and CGI, which I would ordinarily find takes away from credibility in films such as this, is rather well implemented and never over-used.
+To add the infected icing to the cake there is a suitably grisly home-made amputation which opts for practical effects and Don Besse handles the SFX with aplomb.
 Meanwhile, the insular setting is isolated enough to convey the sense of hopelessness that Lewis would have been aiming for.

 The Thaw is perfect cable fodder, never elevating itself above the crowd, but managing to entertain and sicken just enough to keep things moving and uphold our investment.
 It is no classic and could have been better with a little more care and attention but it does offer 90 minutes of intrigue and enough flesh-eating to warrant taking a bath directly afterwards so, in that respect, it is job done.